Planning-nl/vue3-i18n/README.md

 language.

 The special key `fallback` provides the fallback value when no other locale matches.

-> When you'd like to get the translatable keys of an object, you should use `TranslationKeys<typeof translations>`.
-You
-> can't just use `keyof typeof translations` because it would include the undesired `data` property.

 ### Locales
 Locales can be set using the exported `locales` ref.
 It accepts an array of strings or the default value `undefined`